MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 - Neighbourhood size N: The pixel-wise solution is integrated over a specified neighbourhood size, assuming that there is only little variation in the displacement field within the specified area.
 It was found that the results converged for neighbourhood sizes of N < 5 px.
 - Filter size F:  After the computation of displacements, averaging is done using a Gaussian filter with specified size.
 Sensitivity analyses showed that optimum filter sizes are between 10 px < F < 15 px.
 - Image pyramid level: The algorithms allows computation of subsampled frames, were the resolution is decreasing with increasing pyramid level.
+The results were independent of the image pyramid level.
 - Sampling frequency
 - Sampling duration
 - Gradient threshold